Providing loving care to young children helps them to be mentally healthy.

 - Self-efficacy is the belief that you can make a difference in your world.
 This belief can make you have a more positive view for the future.

-- Encourage your child to express his ideas and opinions.
+- Encourage your child to express their ideas and opinions.

 Help Children Look at Both the Positive and the Negative

-- Have a discussion about your child’s favourite part of his day.
+- Have a discussion about your child’s favourite part of their day.

 - Create environments that are filled with laughter, jokes, and encouragement.

 - Encourage discussion about the future…short-term and long-term.